lwx-3000/Data_Science/README.md

 # Working Sample
 This repository contains a few working samples of my past internships.
-The file names are self-explainatory, and row data is available.
+The file names are self-explainatory.

 Please do not share unauthorizedly.